jaeeee/CS120B-daniel_and_bhrayan/final_project/README.md

 > https://docs.google.com/document/d/1ayurTyoRHxNn_bf6V9ax1yg67s5sU1ImfcDrv1s_AlA/edit

 # About
 Agility is a game that tests your reflexes and motor skills.
+I programmed this game onto an Atmega-1284 microcontroller using AVR tools.
+The game handles bit manipulation and collisions.
 The game is won when you have received 9 points, but when you are hit by a projectile, you will lose the game.

 # Team
 * Daniel Kwong